htzheng/CM-GAN-Inpainting/README.md

 # CM-GAN for Image Inpainting
 [arXiv](https://arxiv.org/abs/2203.11947)|[Project](https://github.com/htzheng/CM-GAN-Inpainting/)|[Demo Video](https://github.com/htzheng/CM-GAN-Inpainting/tree/main/figures/demo)

 The official repo for **CM-GAN** (**C**ascaded **M**odulation **GAN**) for Image Inpainting.
 We introduce a new cascaded modulation design that cascades global modulation with spatial adaptive modulation for better hole filling.
 We also introduce an object-aware training scheme to facilitate better object removal.
-CM-GAN significantly improves the existing state-of-the-art methods qualitatively and quantitatively.
-The code and online demo will be released soon.
+CM-GAN significantly improves the existing state-of-the-art methods both qualitatively and quantitatively.
+The online demo will be released soon.

 ## Example
 ![teaser](figures/teaser.gif)